 - pain and suffering,

 If the court finds the actions of the jail or prison officers to be particularly egregious, the court may order punitive damages.
-In many cases, punitive damages are much higher than compensatory damages.
 The court may also order that the defendants pay the plaintiff’s attorneys’ fees.

 Finally, the court can order the jail or prison to provide the necessary medical treatments the inmate requires.18